 Dentures – San Antonio, TX

 Your teeth can serve you for a lifetime if you care for them properly over the years.
 Unfortunately, even with the best preventive efforts in place, you may have an incomplete smile.
 Although you may feel isolated, it is a common problem.
-Whether due to decay, disease, infection, or an injury, 120 million Americans have lost at least one tooth and another 35 million do not have any remaining.
-There is hope to restore your smile with removable partials or dentures in San Antonio.
-With today’s advanced dental technology, they are more lifelike and comfortable than ever before.
+Whether due to decay, disease, infection, or an injury, 120 million Americans have lost at least one tooth, and another 36 million do not have any remaining.
+There is hope to restore your smile with removable partials or dentures in San Antonio, TX.
+With our advanced dental technology, these prosthetics are more lifelike and comfortable than ever before.

 Dentures are the most traditional solution to replace missing teeth because they are convenient and affordable.
 They are custom-made to meet your exact specifications to reinstate a healthy, functional smile.
 Dentures can be removed and put back into your mouth with ease while allowing you to smile with confidence, speak clearly, and eat many of your favorite foods again.

 Although they will never feel like your real teeth, new advancements now allow them to be more comfortable than ever while also creating a natural-looking appearance.

 After an initial consultation to assess your oral health and to discuss your preferences, Dr. Christopher J. Holland will create a customized treatment plan.
 He will use the latest technology to craft a gum-colored acrylic base that fits over your gums.
 To replace the upper arch, the denture may include a palate-plate that covers the roof of your mouth.
 A lower denture usually has more of a horseshoe shape to accommodate your tongue.